MacarenaCarreno/dataStructures/README.md

 - deleteFrom: remove the data form the indicated position, accept 1 argument `index`
 - isEmpty: indicate if the List is Empty
 - getSize: return the size of the List.

+# Hash Table

+- `An Array to hold values, and a hash function that transform a string key into a numerical index`